ReactorKit/ReactorKit/README.md

 ### Design Goal

 * **Testability**: The first purpose of ReactorKit is to separate the business logic from a view.
 This can make the code testable.
 A reactor doesn't have any dependency to a view.
 Just test reactors.
 * **Start Small**: ReactorKit doesn't require the whole application to follow a single architecture.
-ReactorKit can be adopted partically to a specific view.
+ReactorKit can be adopted partially, for one or more specific views.
 You don't need to rewrite everything to use ReactorKit on your existing project.
-* **Less Typing**: ReactorKit focuses on avoiding complicated code for simple thing.
+* **Less Typing**: ReactorKit focuses on avoiding complicated code for a simple thing.
 ReactorKit requires less code compared to other architectures.
-Start simple and scale them up.
+Start simple and scale up.

 ### View

-*View* displays data.
+A *View* displays data.
 A view controller and a cell are treated as a view.
-The view binds user-inputs to the action stream and binds the view states to each UI components.
+The view binds user inputs to the action stream and binds the view states to each UI component.
 There's no business logic in a view layer.
 A view just defines how to map the action stream and the state stream.

-To define a view, just conform a protocol named `View` to an existing class.
+To define a view, just have an existing class conform a protocol named `View`.
 Then your class will have a property named `reactor` automatically.
 This property is typically set outside of the view.

 ```swift
 class ProfileViewController: UIViewController, View {